UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: UniMER Dataset

 \subsubsection{Screen-Captured Expressions (SCE)}

-For SCE, we compiled a diverse collection of 1,000 PDF pages, encompassing a spectrum of content types in both Chinese and English, such as books, papers, textbooks, magazines, and newspapers.
-This diverse collection ensured a broad range of fonts, sizes, and backgrounds for the formulas.
-We employed two annotators to identify and label the formula boxes in the documents, and automatically capture the content within.
-This resulted in over 6,000 formula boxes, which were then processed through Mathpix~\footnote{https://mathpix.com/} for formula recognition.
-Manual corrections were applied based on recognition results, and the LaTeX annotations were cross-verified by two annotators.
-Redundant formulas were identified and removed, yielding 4,744 unique SCEs to be used as the SCE test set.
+For SCE, we compile 1,000 diverse PDF pages in both Chinese and English, covering books, papers, textbooks, magazines, and newspapers.
+This variety ensures a wide range of fonts, sizes, and backgrounds for the formulas.
+Two annotators identify and label the formula boxes in the documents, capturing the content automatically.
+This process produces over 6,000 formula boxes, which are processed through Mathpix for formula recognition.
+After manual corrections and cross-verification by two annotators, redundant formulas are removed, resulting in 4,744 unique mathematical expression for the SCE test set.